The Complete Guide To Content Marketing For Financial Advisors

 Attaching a blog to your website is critical because it will:

-- Increase your visibility on the Internet
+• Increase your visibility on the Internet

-- Promote your brand
+• Promote your brand

-- Enhance your credibility
+• Enhance your credibility

-- Produce traffic for your website
+• Produce traffic for your website

 Blogging, aka content marketing, is a way to produce fresh content that is visible in the major search engines.
-The financial topics are based on what types of information investors are seeking when they input certain keywords in Google.
+The financial topics are based on what types of information investors are seeking when they input certain keywords into Google.

-Search engines thrive on fresh, new content that answers important questions and solves financial problems.
+Search engines thrive on fresh, new content that answers important financial questions and solves important financial problems.
 This is the foundation of the service that enables search engines to monetize the value of your content.

 The more content you produce, the more visible you are in the major search engines.
-The more times you rank on page one for important keywords, the more visitors you will have on your blog/website.
+The more times you rank on page one for important keywords, the more visitors you will have to your blog/website.

 Blogging is also a way to build your brand.
 What sets your firm apart from all of the others competing for the same clients in your market?
 What makes you special?
 Blogging is a way to share your firm’s philosophy, vision, and business practices through the articles you write.